 - physical viewings of properties should be limited to members of the same household, and ideally, where possible, the adult members of that household only (or one member from each household if the home move involves the household and extended household), thereby limiting the number of visitors including children, viewing a property at any one time

-- any work in someone’s home should be carried out in line with Keep Wales Safe – at work in other people’s homes guidance
+- Any work in someone’s home should be carried out in line with guidance on working in other people’s homes

 - the agent or landlord can accompany the viewing